-The B.A. in Visual Arts includes courses from the University's core curriculum, courses in art history, drawing, painting, sculpture, possible curatorial internships at The Regina A. Quick Center for the Arts, and other art electives.
+The B.A. in Visual Arts includes courses from the University's core curriculum, courses in, drawing, painting, sculpture, and other art electives.
 A portfolio review is required at the end of the second semester of study.
 In all, 45 credit hours in the major are required for graduation.
 Throughout the student's progression, faculty provide individual attention, mentoring and advisement.
 A senior thesis/exhibition is the student's culminating experience and is a requirement for graduation.